labd/go-commercelayer-sdk/api/docs/CustomerPaymentSourceDataRelationshipsPaymentSource.md

 ### GetData

-`func (o *CustomerPaymentSourceDataRelationshipsPaymentSource) GetData() CustomerPaymentSourceDataRelationshipsPaymentSourceData`
+`func (o *CustomerPaymentSourceDataRelationshipsPaymentSource) GetData() POSTCustomerPaymentSourcesRequestDataRelationshipsPaymentSourceData`

 GetData returns the Data field if non-nil, zero value otherwise.

 ### GetDataOk

-`func (o *CustomerPaymentSourceDataRelationshipsPaymentSource) GetDataOk() (*CustomerPaymentSourceDataRelationshipsPaymentSourceData, bool)`
+`func (o *CustomerPaymentSourceDataRelationshipsPaymentSource) GetDataOk() (*POSTCustomerPaymentSourcesRequestDataRelationshipsPaymentSourceData, bool)`

 GetDataOk returns a tuple with the Data field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetData

-`func (o *CustomerPaymentSourceDataRelationshipsPaymentSource) SetData(v CustomerPaymentSourceDataRelationshipsPaymentSourceData)`
+`func (o *CustomerPaymentSourceDataRelationshipsPaymentSource) SetData(v POSTCustomerPaymentSourcesRequestDataRelationshipsPaymentSourceData)`

 SetData sets Data field to given value.